 In April 2011, Peter Jackson announced on his Facebook page that O'Gorman was to join the cast of The Hobbit, taking over the role of dwarf Fili.
 The trilogy of films marks O'Gorman's most widely-seen role to date.

 In 2015 he was cast in mini-series Hillary, which covers the life of Sir Edmund Hillary.
 After a run of nominations, O'Gorman finally won his first local Television Award for playing Hillary's lifelong friend, adventurer George Lowe.
-The same year saw the release of American drama Trumbo was released in the same period: this time O'Gorman played actor Kirk Douglas.
+American drama Trumbo was released in the same period: this time O'Gorman played actor Kirk Douglas.
 The film stars Bryan Cranston as screenwriter Dalton Trumbo, who was blacklisted in Hollywood during the 1940s after accusations he was a communist.
 In preparation for his role, O'Gorman wrote to the 98-year-old Kirk Douglas asking advice, to which he responded "Playing Kirk Douglas, forget him ... just play the part and you will be fine."

 Russell Baillie, ‘Dean O’Gorman: From nurse to worse’ (Interview) - The NZ Herald, 30 June 2000